Kenny Martin

 Kenny Martin (born August 20, 1960 in Broadview Heights, Ohio) is an American racing driver who drove ARCA and NASCAR.
-He is better known by finishing 5th in his debut in the Craftsman Truck Series at the inaugural Daytona 250 which was filled by a number of trucks out of the race, driving the #98 truck.
-He only made six more starts since, and would finish 9th at Memphis Motorsports Park.
+He is better known by finishing fifth in his debut in the Craftsman Truck Series at the inaugural Daytona 250 which was filled by a number of trucks out of the race, driving the No. 98 truck.
+He only made six more starts since, and would finish ninth at Memphis Motorsports Park.
 That was Martin's last start in NASCAR until trying to attempt to make the race at Dover, where he did not make the field.
 Since then, he has not made a NASCAR start or ARCA as well.
 He is not related to NASCAR Sprint Cup driver Mark Martin.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)